Dress to Impress

-Dress to Impress is a multiplayer dress-up video game created by the Dress to Impress Group in October 2023 on the online game platform Roblox.
+Dress to Impress is a multiplayer dress-up video game created by the Dress To Impress Group, led by the developer Gigi, and officially released on November 11, 2023, on the online game platform Roblox.
 In it, players are given around five minutes to put together outfits for their avatar based on a theme, which are then ranked by other players before the three with the most votes are revealed.
 By July 2024, the game had become a viral online phenomenon and received significant praise from video game critics, with its popularity extending to players outside the platform.
-This was partly attributed to popular video game livestreamers and a promotional collaboration with Charli XCX's 2024 album Brat, which included a temporary in-game update.
+This was partly attributed to popular video game livestreamers and promotional collaborations such as Charli XCX's 2024 album Brat.